This is the written version of a lesson from The Ultimate Oracle SQL Course, in which I show how to use the Oracle FIRST

 Most Common Use Case

 One of the most common use cases for these functions is when you have a grouped query to get the max or min of some column, and you need to get some additional data from that row which happens to be the maximum or minimum you are interested in.

-For example, if I wanted to know what the birth date of the youngest employee per department is, I could get it easily this way:
+For example, if I wanted to know what the birth date of the oldest employee per department is, I could get it easily this way:

 SELECT department_id, MIN(birthdate) FROM employee GROUP BY department_id;

-But, what should I do if now I want to know the name of the employee who is the youngest as well?
+But, what should I do if now I want to know the name of the employee who is the oldest as well?

 I could use a subquery, as in the previous example, or I could use an analytic function, as in the next example we are going to look at, but the easiest and most efficient way to do it would be like this:

 SELECT department_id, MIN(birthdate), MAX(name) KEEP ( DENSE_RANK FIRST ORDER BY birthdate ) AS name FROM employee GROUP BY department_id;

 In this case, the FIRST function is keeping the row(s) in which the birthdate is the minimum in the department (because rows are being dense_rank’ed based on the birthdate), so, it is keeping the same row from which the MIN function got its result, but it allows me to return the value of some other column, in this case, the name.